Cosmological viability of anisotropic inflation in Thurston spacetimes: Anisotropic phase break

-the \textit{phase space} and \textit{anisotropy evolution} plots, shown in figs. \ref{powerlaw} - \ref{exponential} using our redefined coupling parameter (lowercase) c = n/2.
-The initial values used are: \begin{multicols}{2} \begin{itemize} \item $V_0$ = $M_{(Pl)}$ = 1 \item $\lambda$ = 0.1 \item m = $10^{-4}M_{(Pl)}$ \item n = 4 \item $|\kappa| = 10^{-3}$ \item $CC^{-2} _1 = e^{98}$ \item $\dot{\alpha}$(0) $\to$ From constraint eq. \item $\alpha$(0) = $\sigma$(0) = $\dot{\phi}$(0) = 0 \item $\dot{\sigma}$(0) = 0.1 \item $\phi$(0) = $12M_{(Pl)}$ \item t = 0 to $4 \times 10^5$ \item time points = $10^5$ \item (rtol, atol) = ($10^{-9}$, $10^{-12}$) \end{itemize} \end{multicols} In the phase space plots for the power law potential (figs. \ref{V2-both-rh2-1}, \ref{V2-both-rs2-1} \& \ref{V2-both-nil-1}), we observe that the open geometries have a \textit{smoother} phase of isotropic inflation ($\phi \simeq$ 12 to 8) with Nil \& Solv behaving \textit{exactly} in an identical way.
-On the other hand, the closed geometries such as $\mathbb{R} \times \mathbb{S}^2$ have a small \textit{kink} at the begining of isotropic inflation lasting for an extremely brief period, following which the smoothness restores similar to its hyperbolic counterparts.
-All the geometries converge to an attractor at the end of anisotropic inflation ($\phi$ = 0).\\ In the anisotropy evolution plots for the power law potential (figs. \ref{V2-both-rh2-2}, \ref{V2-both-rs2-2} \& \ref{V2-both-nil-2}), we observe that all the geometries converge to an anisotropic attractor point after about 50 e-folds. $\mathbb{R} \times \mathbb{H}^2$ behaves very uniquely from other Thurston geometries in the sense that its coupling strength parameter \textit{c} \textit{counter-affects} the brief dip seen in anisotropy starting from about 10 e-folds and continuing till around 20 e-folds, i.e., the \textit{higher} the coupling parameter in $\mathbb{R} \times \mathbb{H}^2$, the \textit{shorter} the duration of anisotropic dip observed in the spacetimes governed by this geometry (see fig. \ref{V2-both-rh2-2}).
-The situation, however, is different for other geometries, as the \textit{turning point} for such an anisotropic dip is \textit{unknown} and hence the anisotropies (corresponding to different coupling strengths but especially for c = 2, 3, 4) \textit{spontaneously} appear into the picture at specific e-fold numbers and actually extend well upto an enormous negative integer if one is willing to extrapolate the y labels in figs. \ref{V2-both-rs2-2} and \ref{V2-both-nil-2} well upto minus infinity.
-In fig. \ref{V2-both-nil-2}, even the anisotropic curves corresponding to higher coupling strength parametes are visible as compared to that of $\mathbb{R} \times \mathbb{S}^2$ but behave similarly as it for the spontaneous origin of anisotropy at select e-fold numbers.
-The rise amount, however, in all the geometries is extremely small and the only physical observation that matters is the impulsive origins of anisotropies corresponding to various e-fold numbers in all the anisotropic Thurston geometries that converge eventually to a single stable attractor.\\ We also plotted the same figures for exponential potential (equation \ref{expoten}) in fig. \ref{exponential} and the results turn out to be quite comprehensive.
-Remarkably, all the geometries are now mutually indistinguishable.
-The phase space plots \ref{V1-both-rh2-1} is slightly different from those we saw in the power law potential since the isotropic phase ($\phi \simeq$ 12 to 9) is not particularly stable, but transitions steadily to anisotropic one after which it attains stability all its way up to $\phi$ = 0.
-We urge the reader to refer to reference \cite{soda2012statistical}\\ Finally, the anisotropy evolution plots \ref{V1-both-rh2-2} are also identical for all the anisotropic Thurston geometries in this potential, but behave in a different way as compared to its power law counterpart.
-The anisotropy indeed converges to a non-zero stable attractor point only after 20 e-folds, but there exists nonzero initial anisotropies in all the geometries for all the coupling strength parameters.
-Specifically, this initial anisotropy was found to be (approximately) directly proportional to the coupling strength parameters themselves.
-The anisotropies decay linearly well upto about 8 e-folds, on average, to a small but non-zero value, after which they converge to their attractor point.
+In the anisotropy evolution plots for the power law potential (figures \ref{V2-both-rh2-2}, \ref{V2-both-rs2-2} \& \ref{V2-both-nil-2}), we observe that all the geometries converge to an anisotropic attractor point after about 50 e-folds. $\mathbb{E} \times \mathbb{H}^2$ behaves very uniquely from other Thurston geometries in the sense that its coupling strength parameter \textit{c} \textit{counter-affects} the brief dip seen in anisotropy starting from about 10 e-folds and continuing till around 20 e-folds, i.e., the \textit{higher} the coupling parameter in $\mathbb{E} \times \mathbb{H}^2$, the \textit{shorter} the duration of anisotropic dip observed in the spacetimes governed by this geometry (see figure \ref{V2-both-rh2-2}).
+The situation, however, is different for other geometries, as the \textit{turning point} for such an anisotropic dip is \textit{unknown} and hence the anisotropies (corresponding to different coupling strengths but especially for c = 2, 3, 4) \textit{spontaneously} appear into the picture at specific e-fold numbers and actually extend well upto an enormous negative integer if one is willing to extrapolate the y labels in figures \ref{V2-both-rs2-2} and \ref{V2-both-nil-2} well upto minus infinity.
+In figure \ref{V2-both-nil-2}, even the anisotropic curves corresponding to higher coupling strength parameters are visible as compared to those of $\mathbb{E} \times S^2$, but behave similarly as for the spontaneous origin of anisotropy at select e-fold numbers.
+The rise amount, however, in all the geometries is extremely small, and the only physical observation that matters is the impulsive origins of anisotropies corresponding to various e-fold numbers in all the anisotropic Thurston geometries that converge eventually to a single stable attractor.